 What is the best mobility aid for Parkinson's?

 The best mobility aid for Parkinson's will depend on the individual's needs.
 A walking cane or walker can provide extra support and stability when walking, while a wheelchair or scooter can help with longer distances.
-Consulting with your doctor or physical therapists would be beneficial in finding the most suitable course of action.
+Some say that friction-reducing sheets and sleepwear sets are the best Parkinson’s aid they have found.
+Consulting with your doctor or physical or occupational therapists would be beneficial in finding the most suitable course of action.

 How does Parkinson's disease affect mobility?